Reduced lateral separation minima: Implementation and design

-RLAT was introduced on a trial basis on the 12th of November 2015, with the first tracks published on Monday 13 December 2015.
-RLAT provides for more tracks within the same airspace, by adding more tracks and reducing separation. the new tracks are known as 'half -tracks', which reduce separation from one degree of latitude (60 nm) to 25 nm.
+RLAT was introduced on a trial basis on 12 November 2015, with the first tracks published on 13 December 2015.
+RLAT provides for more tracks within the same airspace by adding more tracks and reducing separation. the new tracks are known as 'half -tracks', which reduce separation from one degree of latitude (60 nm) to 25 nm.
 24 new Oceanic Entry Points (OEPs) were added, as well as a few procedural changes.
 These will affect all operators on the North Atlantic.
 RLAT Tracks are implemented at Flight levels FL350 to FL390 only, as opposed to the current tracks which are available between FL290-410.
-The first phase of the trial only allowed for 3 daily half tracks.
+The first phase of the trial only allowed for three daily half tracks.
 Phase two of the trial came into effect in January 2018, 20 months behind schedule, with one more extra half track and more tracks to be implemented over time.

 After March 28, 2018, ICAO combined the Rlat and RLong program into one- the Performance Based Communication and Surveillance (PBCS).
 This means that there are some tracks, now known as PBCS tracks or half tracks, where RLat and RLong are both applied.
-A transition period of 6 months was provided for users to adapt to the system.
+A transition period of six months was provided for users to adapt to the system.